-House Bill 132 was enacted that elevated the Division of Aging Services to an Office of Aging Services.
+Legislation recommending elevation of the Division of Aging Services to an Office of Aging Services will be introduced during the General Assembly.
 Kentucky's older population is increasing at a substantial rate.
 In 1980, 15.4 percent of the population was over 60 years of age.
 In 1990, this group had increased to 17 percent of the population.
 Within this group, those 85 and over will increase at the fastest rate.

 Elevation of the Division of Aging Services to an Office of Aging Services will create a structure that will be an efficient and effective focal point for the issues of Kentucky's older population, now as well as into the next century.
-As an Office, this entity will have a vantage point to enable it to carry out its major role of collaboration and coordination with public and private agencies, universities, and older persons in addressing the economic, health and social challenges that will accompany this rapid and substantial increase in the aging population.
+As an office, this entity will have a vantage point to enable it to carry out its major role of collaboration and coordination with public and private agencies, universities, and older persons in addressing the economic, health and social challenges that will accompany this rapid and substantial increase in the aging population.